bemto/bemto-components/README.md

 [version]: https://badge.fury.io/js/bemto-components.png
 [version-link]: https://www.npmjs.com/package/bemto-components

 Smart components for using parts of [BEM methodology](https://en.bem.info/methodology/quick-start/) with [React](https://reactjs.org/).
-Used best together with [styled-components](https://www.styled-components.com/).
+Best used together with [styled-components](https://www.styled-components.com/).

 ## What does it do?